Post-Traumatic Stress Disorder (PTSD)

 How is PTSD diagnosed?

-Through a physical exam, psychological evaluation, and symptom assessment.
+Through a combination of physical exams, psychological evaluations, and patient history.

 Can PTSD be prevented?

-Is PTSD associated with other mental health conditions?
+Can PTSD increase the risk of other mental health conditions?

 If you have any feedback, please get in touch.